jefferyvincent/node-typescript-graphql-starter-kit/README.md

 # node-typescript-graphql-starter-kit

-A starter kit for building GraphQL APIs with Node.js, TypeScript, and Apollo Server.
+A modern (2024) starter kit for building GraphQL APIs with Node.js, TypeScript, and Apollo Server.

 ## Prerequisites